Data export¶

 page of your Observe tenant and select the Data export

-Observe supports two primary export job types.
+option from the left-nav.
 Export jobs support exporting in either NDJSON format (gzip compression) or Parquet format (snappy compression).
 All export job names must be unique.
-All export Destination

 Configuring your S3 Bucket for Data Export¶